katekalcevich/accessible-accessibility/Digital accessibility testing tools.md

 - [Using NVDA (with Firefox on Windows) to Evaluate Web Accessibility](https://webaim.org/articles/nvda/) NVDA is free to use, but they accept donations to support the continued improvement of the tool.
 - [Using VoiceOver (with Safari on](https://webaim.org/articles/voiceover/)[Mac)](https://webaim.org/articles/voiceover/)[to Evaluate Web Accessibility](https://webaim.org/articles/voiceover/)
 VoiceOver comes with the MacOS.
-You can turn it on in Settings \&gt; Accessibility.
+You can turn it on in Settings > Accessibility.

 ### Speech input